After Mediation

 Converting your contract into a Consent Order

-In order to avoid misunderstandings following a successful conclusion, both parties may agree to petition the court for their mediation agreement to be converted into a Consent Order.
+In order to avoid misunderstandings following a successful mediation, both parties may agree to petition the court for their mediation agreement to be converted into a Consent Order.
 This may require initiating limited court procedures; you may desire to do so with the assistance of a lawyer due to the complexity of the process, but you can do so on your own if you prefer.

 When you see a lawyer, you should bring any Statement of Outcome, Memorandum of Understanding, or Mediation Notes you obtained from the mediator.
 These records will assist your attorney in converting the mediation agreements into a Consent Order.